mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 Translation of the manual is handled by the `KDE localization community <https://l10n.kde.org/>`_.
 To join the translation effort, go to the localization site, select the list of `translation teams <https://l10n.kde.org/teams-list.php>`_, select the language you wish to translate for, and follow the instructions on the team page to get in contact with fellow translators.

 The localization team has access to the PO files for this manual, which is a file type used by translation programs like POEdit and Lokalize.
 A translation team is able to work together on translating these files and uploading them to the translations SVN.
 A special script will then take the translations from the SVN and bring them to the manual section to be incorporated on a daily basis.

+Images can be translated if a translation team wants to provide their own images.
+All images in the image folder are by default for 'en'.
+When you want to translate a specific image, go into that folder and add another folder with your language code to add in the translated versions of images.
+So Sphinx will search for a dutch version of :file:`/images/Pixels-brushstroke.png` at :file:`/images/nl/Pixels-brushstroke.png` and for a dutch version of :file:`/images/dockers/Krita-tutorial2-I.1-2.png` in :file:`/images/dockers/nl/Krita-tutorial2-I.1-2.png`.

 Finished translations also need to be added to the build script to show up online.
 Translator teams which are confident in the state of their translation should contact the main Krita team via the kimageshop mailinglist(kimageshop@kde.org), or foundation@krita.org, to accomplish this.